aozkesek/life-in-the-uk/README.md

 Copy **lifeintheuk.py** and **life-in-the-uk.qa.txt** files under same folder.

-Depend on the Linux distro you are using, install *enscript* and *ps2pdf* to use print feature for create a PDF file of exam.
+Depend on the Linux distro you are using, install *enscript* and *ps2pdf* to use print feature for create a PDF file of exams, install **python3-textdistance** for detecting duplicates -or similiars-.

 ## Usage

-Open a terminal, change the current folder where script is, then run
+Open a terminal, change the current folder to where script is, then run this;

 **python lifeintheuk.py [print|dump|dist]**

 Command line arguments -use only one at a time-

-**print**: creates a **lituk-test.pdf** PDF file.
+**print**: creates a **lituk-test.pdf** PDF file within full exams.

 **dump**: shows list of the questions in ordered.